crownstone/crownstone-labs/oem/03-analog-electronics.md

 {% include snippets/two-cols-text-img-begin  text-alignment='right' %}

 Crownstone Labs can provide high-power switching and dimming solutions.
 There are several power switch topologies available.
-For instance, we've used very extensively in the field, a bistable relay from Panasonic with a relay driver, a **NUD3112**, to be precise.
+For instance, we've used very extensively in the field, a bistable relay from Panasonic, together with a relay driver, a NUD3112, to be precise.

 Regarding dimming, Crownstone has expertise in designing gate driver solutions with a variety of **IGBTs** and **MOSFETs** and a variety of measures (different ways of clamping, etc.) to protect those components.

 {% include snippets/two-cols-text-img-end img='/images/analog/igbts.jpg' img-alt='igbts' %}